longislandjavascript/array-methods/README.md

   - **not-complete** - A collection of examples that you can complete.
 Mock data and descriptions are already created for you.

-  - **react** - An example React project that showcases some common array methods.
+  - **react-example** - An example React project that showcases some common array methods.